yegor256/blog/_posts/2014/aug/2014-08-25-deploy-to-cloudbees.md

 {% badge http://doc.rultor.com/images/logo.svg 100 http://www.rultor.com %}

 Now it's time to see how it all works.
-Create a new ticket in the Github issue tracker, and post something like that into it (read more about [Rultor commands](http://doc.rultor.com/basics.html)):
+Create a new ticket in the GitHub issue tracker, and post something like that into it (read more about [Rultor commands](http://doc.rultor.com/basics.html)):

 {% highlight text %}